-If you enjoy our work, please consider becoming a Patreon!
-Thanks.
+If you enjoy our work, please consider becoming a Patron!
+Thank you.

 Q: I know that you can’t talk too much about the characters that will be in the next game, but for previous Smash Bros. games, have there ever been characters that you wanted to include but couldn’t figure out a good mechanic for them, like a way to fit them into the game?